 Public school cafeteria menus promote foods that are extremely high in fat and starches as well as containing empty calories.
 A series of TV programs featuring Jamie Oliver and entitled Food Revolution targeted the unhealthy food served in school cafeterias.
-It was astounding to actually see the unhealthy foods that our children are being fed!
+It was astounding to actually see the unhealthy foods that our children are fed!
 When offered healthy food, the children turned it down.
-No wonder children are presenting disease at much earlier ages than that of their parents.
+No wonder children are presenting disease at earlier ages than that of their parents.
 In this area, we have definitely lost control.
 Possibly if more parents/grandparents took time to go to school and eat with their children several times each month the parents could petition school districts and officials for more healthy food.
-Studies have been done that actually prove less behavior problems and higher overall grades when at school children have less access to sugary foods and drinks and are fed healthy and nutrient dense foods.
+Studies and research actually prove less behavior issues and higher overall grades when at-school children have less access to sugary foods and drinks and more access to healthy and nutrient dense foods.

-Recently, there were reports of school officials peering into children’s home-prepared lunches and then notifying parents that that their child’s lunch was not healthy.
-While this certainly qualifies as an invasion of privacy, we must understand that this was happening in schools that have high areas of economically vulnerable kids.
-Over 16 million American kids are presently food-insecure.
-Food insecurity is the most broadly-used measure of food deprivation in the United States.
-The USDA defines food insecurity as meaning “consistent access to adequate food is limited by a lack of money and other resources at times during the year.”
+There have been reports of school officials peering into children’s home-prepared lunches and then notifying parents their child’s lunch was not healthy.
+While this certainly qualifies as an invasion of privacy, we must understand this was happening in schools that have high areas of economically vulnerable kids.
+Over 13 million American kids are presently food-insecure.
+Food insecurity is the most broadly used measure of food deprivation in the United States.
+The USDA defines food insecurity as meaning “consistent access to adequate food limited by a lack of money and other resources at times during the year.”
 In more understanding terms – food insecurity means that in the USA we have children that are consistently going hungry.
-Over 31 million children rely on the National School Lunch program for needed nutrition, and most of them live sufficiently close to the poverty line that they qualify for free lunches or meals offered at a reduced prices.
-While these statistics shouldn’t be happening in the USA, we should still be demanding that government programs currently set in place supply children with healthy fruits, vegetables and meats instead of chicken nuggets, hot dogs and french fries.
+Over 30.4 million children rely on the National School Lunch program for needed nutrition, and most of them live sufficiently close to the poverty line that they qualify for free lunches or meals offered at a reduced prices.
+While these statistics should never happen in the USA, we should still be demanding that government programs currently set in place supply children with healthy fruits, vegetables and meats instead of chicken nuggets, hot dogs and french fries.

 Of course, the fast food chains have earned a significant amount of blame in this too.
 They push high-fat, high-calorie items on their menus for breakfast, lunch, and dinner, and why not “super-size” your meal for a couple of extra bucks and a toy.
 McDonald’s showed a large increase in profits – during difficult financial times – mainly from their dollar menu items and the new premium and iced-coffee products they offer, some of which are also packed with sugar and thus lots of extra calories.
 Let’s face it, overeating is an American cultural icon and a huge part of the economy as well.
 Some professional sports franchises have admitted that it is difficult for them to turn a profit without robust sales of food and beverages during games.
 All too often, part of taking the family to a ballgame is encouraging the kids (and adults) to overeat and stuff themselves with nutritionally poor and fattening foods.